Who Is Doing Karoline Leavitt's Lip Filler? Because We Do Not Want to Go to That Person

 There are mixed reactions to Karoline's photo on social media.
 "I’m not a fan of attacking women’s looks, no matter who they are," said independent journalist Karly Kinglsey on X (formerly Twitter).
 "Regardless of aesthetic opinion, Karoline Leavitt is a horrible person because of her actions and beliefs.
 Let’s focus on that."

 Another person shared the painting-turned-meme image of Norman Rockwell's "Freedom of Speech," with the opinion that the photo of Karoline was a "mean-spirited stunt."
-X user @EJwasalwayscool went on to say that it accomplished nothing but contributed to the "decay of civility in the media."
+X user @EJwasalwayscool went on to say that it accomplished nothing but contributing to the "decay of civility in the media."